js-arias/geomodels/earthbyte-120-5/README.md

 The 'ocean plateau' layers are just the tectonic features pixelated at each time.
+Other layers were prepared from the paleogeography model of Cao et al. 2017, that can be found at [EarthByte page](https://www.earthbyte.org/gplates-2-3-software-and-data-sets/).

 The model is stored in the file `timepix-earthbyte.tab`.